 Targeted drugs that exploit the growing knowledge of genomics and cellular and molecular biology (eg, imatinib for chronic myeloid leukemia Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia (CML) occurs when a pluripotent stem cell undergoes malignant transformation and clonal myeloproliferation, leading to a striking overproduction of mature and immature... read more )

 Often, modalities are combined to create a treatment program that is appropriate for the patient, based on patient and tumor characteristics as well as patient preferences.
 These modalities can be combined with the primary treatment at the same time or used before or after.
 The primary purpose of adjuvant therapy, which is given after, and neoadjuvant therapy, which is given beforehand, is to prevent cancer recurrence and increase survival.

 Overall treatment should be coordinated among a radiation oncologist, surgeon, and medical oncologist, where appropriate.
 Choice of modalities constantly evolves, and numerous controlled research trials continue.
 When available and appropriate, clinical trial participation should be considered and discussed with patients.

-Various terms are used to describe the response to treatment (see Defining Response to Cancer Treatment).
-The disease-free interval often serves as an indicator of cure and varies with cancer type.
-For example, lung, colon, bladder, large cell lymphomas, and testicular cancers are usually cured if a 5-yr disease-free interval occurs.
-However, breast and prostate cancers may recur long after 5 yr, an event defining tumor dormancy (now a major area of research); thus, a 10-yr disease-free interval is more indicative of cure.
+Various terms are used to describe the response to treatment (see table Defining Response to Cancer Treatment Defining Response to Cancer Treatment ).
+Disease-free or progression-free survival often serves as an indicator of cure and varies with cancer type.
+For example, lung, colon, bladder, large cell lymphomas, and testicular cancers are usually considered cured after 5 years of disease-free survival.
+However, breast and prostate cancers may recur long after 5 years, an event indicating tumor dormancy (now a major area of research); a 10-year disease-free interval is more indicative of cure in these cancers.